joergkrause/svogv/DEV_ENVIRONMENT.md

 # Developer guide: getting your environment set up

 1. Make sure you have `node` installed with a version at _least_ 5.5.0.
+Internally we use 6.x.x. currently.
 2. Run `npm install -g gulp` to install gulp.
 3. Fork the `joergkrause/svogv` repo.
 4. Clone your fork.